 Ketones provide a superior form of energy for cells and require no insulin to pass through the cellular membrane.
 Since the majority of human cells have the ability to use ketones instead of glucose for fuel, insulin receptors have the opportunity to gradually regain sensitivity as they are given time to essentially “rest” in the ketogenic state.
 Ketosis is safe for all diabetics (provided insulin levels are medically monitored), even for extended periods of time.
 Many T2 diabetics and those with PD are able to completely correct their once “incurable” condition with this dietary protocol alone (1).

 Work With a Physician and Coach

 While adjusting to this new lifestyle, it is important to have your insulin and blood glucose levels monitored with the help of a doctor in order to make any necessary adjustments in medication(s).
-Supplemental insulin will need to reduced in nearly 100 percent of people following a ketogenic diet, but maintaining a minimal level of insulin is critical to avoid the dangerous metabolic condition known as ketoacidosis (14).
-A health coach can help take the hassle out of learning a new way of eating and living while providing you the support you need to make it through the initial adjustment period.
+Supplemental insulin will need to reduced in nearly 100 percent of people following a ketogenic diet, but maintaining a minimal level of insulin (from your own pancreas and/or medication) is critical to avoid the dangerous metabolic condition known as ketoacidosis (14).
+A health coach can take the hassle out of the adjustment to this new lifestyle while providing you support to make it through the initial adjustment period.